ARKopp/fabacademy2016/week2/index.md

 ![](./images/screenshot3.jpg)

-The file of the design you can find [here](./files/stickomat_v1.stl)

 ### Fusion360

 After that I also installed Fusion 360 and [did the bacis training tutorials.](http://fusion360.autodesk.com/learning/learning.html?guid=GUID-CC9A8E39-356C-43EA-9EDD-0E9C1321E0F2)

-### Rhino Mac + Grasshopper (Work in Progress)
+### Rhino Mac + Grasshopper

 Since January 10 there is a [WIP Grasshopper Version for Rhino Mac.](http://www.grasshopper3d.com/page/grasshopper-for-mac) To start it you need to type in `ExplicitHistory` in the bar above.
 In the [forum](http://discourse.mcneel.com/c/grasshopper/grasshopperformac) you can report your bugs.